Talk to sales Contact Login English

 Yes, most customers will pay more for a dish if it is prepared from local ingredients or produced sustainably, which is a great way to increase profits.
 Here are some of the numbers you can expect to see:

-• According to a survey by Nielsen, 46% of consumers are willing to pay more for products and services that are locally sourced.
+• According to a survey by Nielsen, 46% of consumers are willing to pay more for products and services that are locally sourced, reflecting growing support for restaurant sustainability initiatives.

 • A survey by the National Restaurant Association found that 60% of consumers are willing to pay more for food produced sustainably or organically, which often includes local sourcing.